Searching for the best multi-currency card in Singapore for 2026?

 - Overseas ATM Withdrawal Fees: Most multi-currency cards charge a fee for overseas ATM withdrawals — but some offer free monthly withdrawals.
 Choose a card that lets you withdraw your money hassle-free.

-- Remittance Fees: If you’re sending money to friends/family overseas, it’s worth considering a multi-currency card that doesn’t impose high transfer fees.
-Some wallets charge a fee of up to 3% when transferring funds to other accounts.
+- Remittance Fees: If you’re sending money to friends/family overseas, some wallets charge a fee of up to 3% when transferring funds to other accounts.

 Tip: Always check the fee structure before signing up — especially if you’re a frequent spender or plan to send money overseas.